ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM may simply determine narrative **consequences** and **benefits** from what makes fictional sense, given the agreed **prize** for the **contest**, as described above.
 Optionally, your GM may assign you ongoing **bonuses** and **penalties** that may affect related future **contests**, related to the **outcome** of this **contest**.
 Your GM should always respond to the flow of the story, if narrative **consequences** are enough, they should not reach for additional mechanical **bonuses** or **penalties**.
 Your GM should use mechanical **bonuses** or **penalties** where it strains credibility that there is no ongoing **consequence** or **benefit** from the **outcome** of the **contest**.

 In a fight, it may strain credibility that a **defeat** does not leave you impaired for further physical activity.
 In a display or oratory before the assembled townsfolk, it may strain credibility if they would not later act according to your rousing words.
-In a romance, it may strain credibility of the wonderful date night, does not improve your chances of taking your relationship to the next level.
+In a romance, it may strain credibility if the wonderful date night does not improve your chances of taking your relationship to the next level.

 ### 2.8.1 Consequences